tdwg/bdq/Vocabularies/Workplan.md

 **2. Development of a common repository for TDWG vocabularies-of-values.** GitHub will be the first option but other alternatives will be explored to provide a user-friendly platform for gathering and developing vocabularies.
 GitHub repository will be functional *by Feb 2018*.
 Exploration of alternative platform is expected *through 2018 and up to Jul 2019*.

-**3. Development of a standard format for the building of TDWG vocabularies.** Such format will be based primarily on the TDWG Standards Documentation Specification.
+**3. Development of a current best practice for the building of TDWG vocabularies.** Such format will be based primarily on the TDWG Standards Documentation Specification.
 Expected *by Aug 2018*, to be presented at TDWG/SPNCH 2018.

 **4. Building of at least one exemplary vocabulary** under the standard format developed in item 3.
 Expected *by Aug 2018*, to be presented at TDWG/SPNCH 2018.